python-pillow/Pillow/CONTRIBUTING.md

 - What did you expect to happen?
 - What actually happened?
 - What versions of Pillow and Python are you using?

+## Security vulnerabilities

+To report sensitive vulnerability information, email aclark@aclark.net.

+If your organisation/employer is a distributor of Pillow and would like advance notification of security-related bugs, please let us know your preferred contact method.